Drashti-R/drashti-demo/README.md

 # drashti-demo
-This is my first Repository.
+This is my first Git Repository.
+Author Drashti Rabadiya